uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/storage_formats.rst

-For a complex descriptor, the configuration parameter ``config_param::COMPLEX_STORAGE`` specifies how the entries of the complex data sequences it expects and produces are stored.
+For a complex descriptor, the configuration parameter ``config_param::COMPLEX_STORAGE`` specifies how the entries of the complex data sequences it consumes and produces are stored.
 If that configuration parameter is associated with a configuration value ``config_value::COMPLEX_COMPLEX`` (default behavior), those entries are accessed and stored as ``std::complex<float>`` (resp. ``std::complex<double>``) elements of a single data container